Belan-Mihail/cooking-blog/README.md

 - The main page is conditionally divided into two parts.
 The first part contains the user's avatar and brief information about him.
 The second part contains a list of the user’s posts with a picture and a brief description or, if the user has no posts display a message about the presence and a button to add a post.

-- The header and footer sections are standard for the entire site.

 ## Update Profile Page